CalebSargeant/docs/source/networking/fortigate.rst

 .. image:: _images/fortigate-site-to-site-vpn-5.png

-5. Find out what is currently allowed to the destination interface (TRUWORTHS-INDMZ) from the source IP addresses provided (192.168.122.144, 192.168.122.145 & 192.168.122.146).
+5. Find out what is currently allowed to the destination interface (DMZ) from the source IP addresses provided (192.168.122.144, 192.168.122.145 & 192.168.122.146).
 We know to search for "REDACTED" from the previous step.

 .. image:: _images/fortigate-site-to-site-vpn-6.png